{{ summaryHeading }}

 Technical Details:

-The hourly rate is annual required revenue divided by annual billable hours, then rounded up to the selected quote increment.
+The quoted rate is required annual revenue divided by annual billable hours, rounded upward to the selected billing increment.

 Freelance hourly rate variable map